-Period(s) of Occupation: Middle Horizon (600 - 1000 A.D.)
+Period(s) of Occupation: Middle Horizon-Late Intermediate Period (700 - 1400 A.D.)

 Room and Board Arrangements

 Be advised that living accommodations will be basic in that the locale will have running water and electricity; internet connectivity may not be guaranteed but there are ample internet cafes located throughout the city of Huarmey.
-Students will have to most likely have to share room and bath.
+Students will have to most likely have to share room and bathroom.

 Academic CreditNumber of credits offered Academic Credits: El Campanario Archaeological Project (ECAP) does not offer academic credits to participants.
 However, the project team lead is willing to work with students to aid them in obtaining credits through their own academic institutions.

 1995 Human Osteology: A laboratory and field manual of the human skeleton.
 Missouri Archaeological Society, Missouri.

 1994 Standards for data collection from human skeletal remains.
 Arkansas Archaeological Survey, Fayetteville.

 2010 Becoming Wari: Globalization and the Role of the Wari State in the Cotahuasi Valley of Southern Peru.
 In Beyond Wari Walls: Regional Perspectives on Middle Horizon Peru, edited by Justin Jennings, pp37-56.
 University of New Mexico Press, Albuquerque.

 2004 Identity and Power in the Ancient Andes, Routledge, London.

 2011 Style and Interregional interactions; ceramic form the Casma capital of El Purgatorio.
 Nawpa Pacha Journal of Andean Archaeology, volume 31, number 2, pp 201-224.